ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-token-bridge-on-local-networks.md

 +--------+--------------------+---------+--------------------------------------------+---------------+-----------------+---------------+
 ```

-## Transfer The Token From C-chain To Our Subnet
+## Transfer the Token from C-Chain to Our Subnet

-Now we will transfer 100 TOK tokens from our ewoq address in C-Chain to subnet_testSubnet_airdrop
+Now we will transfer 100 TOK tokens from our `ewoq` address in C-Chain to subnet_testSubnet_airdrop
 address in our Subnet `testSubnet`.
 Note that we will be using the Home contract address `0x4Ac1d98D9cEF99EC6546dEd4Bd550b0b287aaD6D`
 and Remote contract address `0x7DD1190e6F6CE8eE13C08F007FdAEE2f881B45D0`.